ibomdv/dlp/README.md

 - Main GUI -> Frame Color
 Color settings for the frame and scale display in the main plot window have been optimized for the "Gray" theme.

+- Setup -> Basic Setup Parameters -> Dream and Receiver Configuration
+The "Hamlib NET rigctl" transceiver/RX selection should now work successfully with rigctl servers.

+Once you have selected "Hamlib NET rigctl" from the Hamlib list, DRMLogPlotter continuously communicates with a rigctl server.

 Successful connection verified:
 - Icom IC-7300